peterjc/thapbi-pict/README.rst

 Installation
 ------------

-We recommend installing this tool on Linux using the `Conda <https://conda.io/>`__ packaging system, via the `BioConda <https://bioconda.github.io/>`__ channel, which will handle *all* the dependencies:
+We recommend installing this tool on Linux or macOS using the `Conda <https://conda.io/>`__ packaging system, via the `BioConda <https://bioconda.github.io/>`__ channel, which will handle *all* the dependencies: